 - you can be studying anything from art to zoology as students from all academic disciplines can participate.

 Where can I go?

 You can study in a partner institution of your UK home institution.
 This could be located in any of the other 32 participating countries with whom they have an agreement.
-From 2015/16 some students may be able to travel further afield if their university has applied for funding for International Credit Mobility.
+Some students may be able to travel further afield if their university has applied for funding for International Credit Mobility.